 Along with including the survey instrument, research teams can also optionally choose to pursue other aspects of tornado research they’re interested in.
 Proposals that expand on focus areas related to the survey and employ social science and interdisciplinary methods—especially solution-focused convergence research—are especially welcome.

 Successful applicants will need to be ready to enter the field quickly.
-The survey instrument must be administered within 60 days of the tornado being studied (90 days in the case of the recent December tornadoes that took place in the southern and central United States).
+The survey instrument must be administered within 60 days of the tornado being studied.

 Because of this short timeline and the uncertainty of when a tornado will strike, it’s highly recommended that researchers draft a proposal in advance and work with their institutional review board to get their research design preapproved.